TelenorStartIoT/fipy-dev-kit-dht11/README.md

  You can see 'Three Jumper wires' with different colours have been attached to sensor.

-- Bydefault one end has been attached to sensor and you need to attach the other end to your fipy device.
+- By default one end has been attached to sensor or attach one end to the sensor and other end has to be attach to your fipy device.

 - To do so use additional **'M/M Jumpwires'** to connect sensor to your device.

 ![jumper_wire](https://github.com/TelenorStartIoT/fipy-dev-kit-dht11/blob/master/assets/01-MTM-Jumperwire.jpg)

-- To connect the pins check below image.
+- To connect the pins from sensor to the respective pins in device,follow below image.

 ![sensor_pin](https://github.com/TelenorStartIoT/fipy-dev-kit-dht11/blob/master/assets/02-Sensor_pin.jpg)